Decisions, Decision, Decisions. What to Be Aware of Before Building An ADU.

 Do I need to work with an architect?
 We hear this question all the time.

 The short answer is no, you don’t.
 But the more complex your project gets, the more likely you will need one.
-In general, architects can be quite costly, but depending on the project, may be what's best suited for you.
+In general, architects can be quite costly, but depending on the project, it may be what's best suited for you.
 Many homeowners choose to work with an architect and a contractor, who separately manage their project through each step, from initial design to final inspection and occupancy.

 The benefit of this model is that you have specialized professionals who are highly capable of managing the two critical phases of any construction project; Design and permitting (architect) and then building and inspections (contractor).
 The downside is that no one professional has full responsibility for the success of your project, and sometimes contractors and architects have misaligned interests, which may cause project disruption.